-The Synthetic Cell initiative has its origins in a series of informal meetings that took place starting from 2015.
+The Synthetic Cell initiative has its origins in a series of informal meetings in Europe that took place starting from 2015.
 Participants were scientists from the physics and chemistry communities from The Netherlands, Germany and UK with a common background in synthetic biology and an ambition to engineer synthetic life.
-In the past years, the interest for this initiative has grown.
-It now includes researchers from France, Spain and Scandinavia and other European countries.
+The interest for our initiative is still growing and is now supported by researchers from 18 European countries, plus Israel.
 Companies are also interested in the initiative, due to its potential technological impact.

-Thanks to the tremendous progresses in understanding the molecular machinery of life processes, and the development of tools such as CRISPR technology, the creation of a synthetic cell is now within reach.
+Thanks to the tremendous progresses in understanding the molecular machinery of life processes, and the development of tools such as CRISPR technology, building a synthetic cell from the bottom up is now within reach.
 It has become one of the foremost scientific and technological challenges of our time.

 IS IT POSSIBLE TO BUILD A SYNTHETIC CELL FROM INDIVIDUAL, LIFELESS COMPONENTS?